bytecodealliance/wasm-micro-runtime/samples/workload/XNNPACK/README.md

 "XNNPACK" sample introduction
 ==============

-This sample demonstrates how to build [XNNPACK](https://github.com/google/XNNPACK) benchmarks into WebAssembly with emcc toolchain and run them with iwasm.
+This sample demonstrates how to build [XNNPACK](https://github.com/google/XNNPACK) benchmarks into WebAssembly with emsdk toolchain and run them with iwasm.

 ## Installation toolchains